engnatalia/WambooHEVCME_v1.0/README.md

 ## Contact

-For any questions or inquiries, please feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please feel free to contact us at [contact.harmonyvalley@gmail.com](contact.harmonyvalley@gmail.com).
 ```

-This README.md file provides an overview of your project, how to get started, how to contribute, the license information, and contact details.
-Make sure to replace placeholders such as `your-username` and `your-email@example.com` with your actual information.